EzekielGitura/Configuration-Management-and-Backup-Tool/docs/README.md

 See the [usage guide](usage.md) for instructions on how to use the tool.

 ## Contributing
-We love contributions from the community!
+I love contributions from the community!
 Whether you're fixing bugs, adding new features, or improving documentation, your help is greatly appreciated.
 Here's how you can contribute:

 1. **Fork the Repository**: Click the "Fork" button at the top of the repository on GitHub.
 2. **Clone Your Fork**: Clone your forked repository to your local machine.